Gemma 4 Local Setup 2026: Run It with Ollama and Open WebUI

 Hardware Recommendations by Device

-Linux server / VPS (CPU-only) E2B for real-time chat.
-E4B for batch processing where speed is less critical.
-Anything larger is impractical without a GPU.
+Linux server / VPS (CPU-only) E2B for interactive chat.
+The 12B for batch work where latency does not matter.
+Anything above that is impractical without a GPU.

-Hetzner GPU server The 26B and 31B models run well on Hetzner's dedicated GPU servers with RTX 4000 Ada (20 GB VRAM).
+Hetzner GPU server The 26B and 31B both fit within the 20 GB of an RTX 4000 Ada, which is what Hetzner's dedicated GPU tier ships.
 See the GPU deployment section below, and our full Hetzner GPU setup guide for detailed pricing and configuration.

 Local Setup with Ollama — Step by Step